 When you start to shop for your new windows, you will quickly discover that you will need to make several decisions in regard to what material(s) is used for the window framing, single-pane versus multi-pane glass, and what level of energy efficiency you desire.

-When it comes to framing materials, technology has allowed for several new products to flood the market; but the three most common materials available are wood, vinyl, and aluminum.
+When it comes to framing materials, technology has allowed for several new products to flood the market; but the three most common materials available are wood windows , vinyl windows, and aluminum windows.
 Due to cold transference, metal window frames like aluminum would be a poor choice for Louisville’s climate.
 As for all nonmetal options, electing to go with thermally-improved or insulated upgrades are highly recommended since they will greatly improve the window’s overall energy efficiency.
 Wood and vinyl both have their own pros and cons.
 With wood, you are ensured to have the longest lifespan and the most versatility at the expense of steady upkeep and a high price tag; whereas, vinyl is virtually maintenance free and quite affordable, but has limitations when it comes to color selection and a susceptibility to structural degradation.

 Window Permits, Inspections, and Fees for Louisville Residents